chd63/chat-application/README.md

 If you are having issues compiling, then please look in the notes directory, where compile.txt has the commands to compile manually.

+## HOW DO I CONFIG USERS AND SET UP IP?

+To configure the server you will want to change the the information in the test.properties file on both the client and server directories

 ## DEMO VIDEO

 [DEMO VIDEO](https://youtu.be/hUuOKkWZ5E8)